-- 12. Ibid; see also UNCTAD, Investment Policy Hub, available at: https://investmentpolicy.unctad.org/international-investment-agreements/by-economy (last accessed 22/02/2022). - 13.
-Five setting-aside applications were brought between 2000 and 2014, whereas eight setting-aside applications were brought against decisions rendered beween 2015 and 2019: see B. Berger, Die Schweiz als Schiedsort für Investitionsstreitigkeiten Erkenntnisse aus der neueren Rechtsprechung des Bundesgerichts, in ASA Bull.
+- 19. Five setting-aside applications were brought between 2000 and 2014, whereas eight setting-aside applications were brought against decisions rendered beween 2015 and 2019: see B. Berger, Die Schweiz als Schiedsort für Investitionsstreitigkeiten Erkenntnisse aus der neueren Rechtsprechung des Bundesgerichts, in ASA Bull.
 1/2020, p.
-32. - 14.
+32. - 20.
 Decision of the Swiss Supreme Court 146 III 142, 25 March 2020 (Clorox vs. Venezuela).
 Specifically, the Swiss Supreme Court held that, by interpreting the BIT as requiring an investor to have acquired its investment through an "active" act of investing "for consideration", the arbitral tribunal in that case read a non-existent requirement into the treaty.